hyperledger/besu-docs/docs/Reference/API-Methods.md

 Returns the number of hashes per second with which the node is mining.

-Does not support GPU mining.
+Is not supported for GPU mining.

 **Parameters**